We aim to provide efficient and good quality services to all our customers, but on some occasions things can go wrong.

 What happens after you complain

 The Council will review your enquiry to see if it meets the policy definition of a complaint.
+If we consider it to be a request for service or a comment on services it will not be accepted as a formal complaint.

 If you are still unhappy after the Council has completed its investigation into your complaint you can approach the relevant Ombudsman.